mhakashif/Swiggy-Churn-And-Analytics/README.md

 Example Output
 If you input a city and area that exists in the dataset:

-bash
 Copy code
-Enter the city: New York
+Enter the city:
-Enter the area: Downtown
+Enter the area:
-In New York (Downtown), Churn1 prediction: 1, Churn2 prediction: 0
+In city, Churn1 prediction: 1, Churn2 prediction: 0
 Results Explanation:
 Churn1 prediction: Indicates if customers in this area are likely to churn due to low ratings (1 for churn, 0 for no churn).
 Churn2 prediction: Indicates if customers in this area are likely to churn due to slow delivery (1 for churn, 0 for no churn).
 Code Structure
 Here is a summary of the key files:

-main.py: The main Python script that contains the churn prediction logic.
+The main Python script that contains the churn prediction logic.
 README.md: This explanation document.
 Model Accuracy
 The model uses accuracy scores to evaluate its performance: